American Saddlebred: 19th century

 Other breeds which played a role in the development of the Saddlebred in the 19th century include the Morgan, Standardbred and Hackney.
 The Canadian Pacer had a particularly significant impact.
 The breed, originally of French origin, was also influential in the development of the Standardbred and Tennessee Walking Horse.
 The most influential Canadian Pacer on Saddlebred lines was Tom Hall, a blue roan stallion foaled in 1806.
 After being imported to the United States from Canada, he was registered as an American Saddlebred and became the foundation stallion of several Saddlebred lines.

 The American Horse was further refined in Kentucky, where the addition of more Thoroughbred blood created a taller and better-looking horse that became known as the Kentucky Saddler.
 There were originally seventeen foundation stallions listed by the breed registry, but by 1908 the registry decided to list only one and the remainder were identified as "Noted Deceased Sires."
 Today, two foundation sires of the breed are recognized, both Thoroughbred crosses.
 The first was Denmark, son of an imported Thoroughbred, who for many years was the only recognized foundation stallion.
 His son, Gaines' Denmark, was in the pedigrees of over 60 percent of the horses registered in the first three volumes of the breed's studbook.
 A second foundation sire was recognized in 1991, Harrison Chief.
-This sire was a descendant of the Thoroughbred Messenger, who is also considered a foundation stallion for the Standardbred breed.
+This sire was a descendent of the Thoroughbred Messenger, who is also considered a foundation stallion for the Standardbred breed.